-Conclusion and future directions14
+Conclusion and future directions

+There is a need for increased attention and approaches to violence as a public health problem.
+During the health transition, the emphasis of health care shifted from acute to chronic care without incorporating violence as a dimension of health care.
+Latin America, including Brazil, is currently the region with the highest homicide rates globally.14 Homicide mortality in Latin American countries is strongly associated with political instability, economic inequality, social segregation, and drug trafficking.
+We show that in Brazil there is a need for state-specific interventions to change the cultural, economic and social conditions associated with risk factors that trigger the surge of violence.

-The gains made in reducing mortality attributable to causes amenable to medical services in Brazil is the primary driver of increases in life expectancy, however homicide mortality opposes this increase by over half a year in 12 states.
+The gains made in reducing mortality attributable to causes amenable to medical services in Brazil is the primary driver of increases in life expectancy, however homicide mortality offsets this increase by over half a year in 12 states.
 This subnational heterogeneity within Brazil mirrors the diversity found across many Latin American countries.
 Homicide mortality is a local problem, however one that is a pertinent public health issue across the region, and which continues to inhibit progress towards longer and healthier lives.
 Better data collection is needed to accurately assess the effects of mortality from homicides on life expectancy by subpopulations, including within states.

+Competing interest: None declared.

+Data sharing statement: This analysis used publicly available data.
+All data and scripts are available at https://github.com/jmaburto/Homicides-and-life-expectancy-in-Brazil

+Contributors: JMA, JC, BLQ, SL and VCR contributed to the design of the study.
+JMA wrote the first draft of the manuscript and was revised by all authors.
+JMA, BLQ and JC performed the demographic and statistical analysis.
+All authors contributed to interpretation of data, revised the article critically for important intellectual content, and approved the final version of the manuscript.
+JMA, the corresponding author, attest that all listed authors meet authorship criteria and that no others meeting the criteria have been omitted.

+Funding: JMA acknowledges support from the Newton International Fellowship and the Leverhulme Trust.

 References